cdapio/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 3. Moved to the target location.

 **targetFolder:** Target folder path if user select action after process, either ARCHIVE or MOVE.
 Target folder must be an existing directory.
+(Optional)

 **reprocessingRequired:** Specifies whether the file(s) should be reprocessed.

 **tableName:** Table name to be used to keep track of processed file(s).

+**tableExpiryPeriod:** Expiry period (days) for data in the table.
+Default is 30 days.
+Example: For tableExpiryPeriod = 30, data before 30 days get deleted from the table.

 **temporaryFolder:** An existing HDFS folder path with read and write access for the current user;
 required for storing temporary files containing paths of the processed XML files.
 These temporary files will be read at the end of the job to update the file track table.
+Default to /tmp.

 Example
 -------